ruggiero/galstep/README.md

 in case your simulation doesn't include radiative cooling.
 If it does, relaxation will be a lot faster (a few tens of Myr at most).

+About units: the value for the gravitational constant G used in this code is such that the unit for length is 1.0 kpc, for mass 1.0e10 solar masses, and for velocity 1.0 km/s.
+This is the default for GADGET-2, and works out of the box in RAMSES with the DICE patch.

 ## Required libraries